LennyGonz/JavaScript-CheatSheet/README.md

 The higher-order functions `filter()`, `map()`, and `reduce()` are three of the most useful tools in a functional programmer's toolbox.

 **[Filter](Code/filter.js)**
-In the above file you can find examples of how these higher order functions work
+In this file you can find examples of how these higher order functions work

 The filter function takes a "predicate" function (a function that takes in a value and returns a boolean) and an array, applies the predicate function to each value in the array,